 Alternatives to driving in Chamonix valley

-We encourage all of our guests to take public transport in Chamonix where possible, especially if you’re also conscious of your environmental impact.
-Find out more about eco-friendly holidays in Chamonix.
+We encourage all our guests to make use of public transport in Chamonix where possible, especially if you’re conscious of your environmental impact.
+It’s a great way to reduce emissions while still exploring everything the valley has to offer.

 Driving in Chamonix